nimblenitin/Serverless-webpage-AWS/README.md

 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.

-Steps to setup an environment for serverless compute-
+Steps to setup an environment for serverless infrastructure-

 ```